j-ostmeyer/thirring-rhmc/README.md

 directory, and a 'benchmark' version in the 'benchmarks' directory.
 This does not need to be modified (to my experience).
    * the `MkRules` file: the only version of this file is included in all makefiles and contains the rules to build all the components of the program.
-This file does not need to be modified unless one wants to change compiler-specific flags, e.g. the flags for the Intel or GNU compiler.
+This file does not need to be modified unless one wants to change compiler-specific flags, e.g. the flags for the compilers.
    * the `MkFlags` file: this is the file that the user is going to modify the most often.
 It contains the some details about the parallelization of the code.
 A possible content is the following:

 ```
-COMPILER=INTEL# either GNU or INTEL
+COMPILER=INTEL# GNU,INTEL,CRAY,IBM,SPINTEL
 MPI=yes#
 NP_X=2#
 NP_Y=2#